xtreme22886/SmartThings_Unifi-Presence-REST/README.md

 Run this image:
 `docker run -d --restart always --name unifi-presence --net=host xtreme22886/unifi-presence-rest-arm`

+To install this Docker image on a Synology NAS
 1. Open Docker app in Synology Web GUI
 2. Select the Registry tab in the left menu
 3. Search for "xtreme22886"